This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Mildew can easily grow in moist areas.
 So make sure to wipe your coffee maker after each use and leave the top open allowing air to get into the chamber.

-- All damages can’t be fixed and sometimes mold growth can be too extensive for the vinegar to get.
+- All damages can’t be fixed and sometimes mold growth can be too extensive for the vinegar to remove.
 It’s best to replace your coffee maker every couple of years to avoid any serious illnesses.

 - Just taking a little time out to clean your coffee maker regularly is all it takes to maintain a coffee maker and improve the quality of your coffee.

-Do you have any tips to clean coffee maker effectively?
+Do you have any tips to clean coffee makers effectively?
 Share with us in the comments below!
 And if you like the post, don’t forget to share it!